This example shows basic DBGate features:

 DBGate supports the following ways to save changes:

 Try these examples:

-You may analyze requests and returned results using the browser developer tools.
+You can analyze requests and returned results using the browser developer tools.

-You may find the definition of any object using the code browser below.
+You can find the definition of any object using the code browser below.

 Take a look at the procedures used to save changes.
 They are simple.

 Note that DBGate generates the metadata model, automatically reading the database metadata under the user's account.